Internships

 Overall, my internship this summer has been an extremely positive experience.
 Even during times where I struggled with something or wasn’t too into a particular project, I always felt like I was learning about and seeing the bigger picture of conservation work.
 While I learned a lot about specific vegetation and bird species this summer, I feel as though the majority of what I learned what not as specific as plant ID or how to monitor SETs.
 I have learned the most about why conservation work matters, the big picture of how it is accomplished, and what jobs are available within this field.
 This was largely in part because of my fellow interns and the rest of

 the staff at the marsh.
 Speaking with everyone throughout the summer and hearing about their previous experiences opened my eyes to the vast diversity of work available in conservation.
-As
+As I complete my internship I feel as though I have a much better idea of my connection to the environment, and how I want to interact with it going forward.

 Highlights (for the newspaper)